RUSTY METAL HOUSE

 - Black curtain wall windows & doors

-- Composite grey decking
+- Composite wood decking (grey)

 - Glass guardrails